 Natural stone is one of the classiest building materials going, and that’s why inventors keep coming up with manufactured substitutes for the real thing.
 But nothing quite matches traditional stonework for authenticity and good looks.
 Beautiful, yes, but is real stonework practical on modern projects?
 Perhaps more than you might think.
+The stonework you see below is some that I’ve done.
+Raw stone, a handful of tools and a surprising amount of time is what it takes.

 I’ve been building with sedimentary stone since 1987, and the approach I’ve settled on uses traditional tools wherever stone surfaces are visible, and a few modern tools that boost efficiency big-time behind the scenes.
 Even with the help of modern technology, real stonework never happens quickly, but it can still be a realistic part of higher end projects.
 Find a mason willing to try the techniques I’ll tell you about here and even building projects not funded by millionaires can benefit from authentic stonework in at least smaller quantities.
+You might want to give it a try yourself.

 Before I get down to details, here are a few terms.
 When I say “traditional” coursed stonework, I’m talking about a wall that’s 9” to 24” thick, textured with hand tooled surfaces following a horizontal and vertical pattern.
 There are many other kinds of stonework in the world, but building the way I’ll show you here is what I know and love best.
 See the example of “Broken Ashlar” below to learn more about my favourite classic stoneworking pattern.